Center-for-Digital-Narrative/elmcip/doc/create_release.md

     git push origin v1.12

+### Reset production branch
+We have now tagged our release and need to reset the tip of production to this version, but make sure your production branch is up to date.

+    git co production
+    git pull

+We are now ready to reset to our new version.

+    git reset --hard v1.12
+    git push

 ## Release note
 For the sake of order and to allow non git users to keep up with what changed you can ask git what changed between two releases (read tags).